 A granular filter is where the activated charcoal has been crushed up into many small parts, which as a filter bed when the water passes through.
 Because granular activated charcoal is crushed up, it requires some form of porous encasing to keep it altogether.

 The activated charcoal can come from a number of primary carbon sources, such as wood, coal, coconut shell or bamboo.
+You can have a read up on how eco-friendly bamboo is here.
 The sources of activated charcoal should be 100% natural and organic.

 The idea of an activated charcoal water filter first originated in Japan around the 17th century.
 This is why you might see the name Binchōtan charcoal water filter – binchōtan means ‘white charcoal’ in Japanese.
 In Japan, the charcoal source typical comes from the oak tree.

 Yes, absolutely charcoal can be used to filter water and does work very efficiently.
 There is one main prerequisite though: it has to be activated charcoal.

 This means that no, you cannot just put a lump of barbecue charcoal into a jug and hope it filters the water.